michellejlin/tprk/README.md

 | `-illumina` | Write this flag to specify that there are only Illumina files here.
 Comparison figures to PacBio will not be created. |

 ## Running Parts Separately
 You might not want to run the entire tprK pipeline from start to finish, every time.
-Here's a guide on what each component of this pipeline does and how to run them.

 In general, this information will be located near the top of each individual file in a commented out section.
+Running the files individually can also be done through the terminal.
+For example, if you want to redo a tree, you could run from the terminal:

+`rscript PacBio2Tree.R -d [directory]`

+OR run the script in R, and change the indicated variables (in this case, the path variable in line 18).